 Now my enthusiasm has been rekindled due to playing QRP radio where operating standards are pretty well what they were like when I first discovered ham radio decades ago.
 Getting big kicks from 1000 miles per Watt!!

-If you hear me calling CQ from home I'll almost certainly be running 5 Watts but I do crank up the power when /P to all of 10 Watts and if you are on my 'needed list' and the pileup is intimidating I'll turn on the KXPA100.
+If you hear me calling CQ from home I'll almost certainly be running 5 Watts but I do crank up the power when /P to all of 10 Watts and if you are on my 'needed list' and the pileup is intimidating I'll resort to the IC-7300.

 /Portable - abroad and in motorhome - KX3, various GPs and a Buddistick.